-A ketogenic diet is a low carb, high fat approach to eating.
-Depending on your height, weight, body goals and activity level, your daily keto macros should break down around:
+A ketogenic diet is a low-carb, high-fat approach to eating.
+Depending on your height, weight, body goals, and activity level, your daily keto macros should break down around:

-It’s called metabolic flexibility.
 Just like your body can run on sugar from carbs, it can just as easily (and some say better) run on ketones from your body’s fat stores.

 When you remove sugar and carbs from your diet, your body will use up all the extra glucose in your blood.
-You’ll be able to reset your blood sugar and insulin levels since all the extra sugar floating around in your blood will be gone after a few days on a very low carb diet.
+You’ll be able to reset your blood sugar and insulin levels since all the extra sugar floating around in your blood will be gone after a few days on a very low-carb diet.

 As your body starts to run on ketones, it will make less insulin because there will be less glucose to handle.
-This will make your muscle and fat cells more responsive to that insulin.
+This will make your muscle and fat cells more responsive to insulin.